jeffsp/proctemp/README.md

 	# every two minutes, check if cpu temperature is critical
 	*/2	*	*	*	*	/usr/local/bin/proctempalert --debug=0 --critical_cmd='sensors -f | mail -s "`hostname` is CRITICALLY HOT" username@email.com' > /dev/null 2>&1

-And exit you editor to install the new crontab.

 If you want to make sure you have it setup correctly, change the first '--debug=0' with '--debug=1' and the second '--debug=0' with '--debug=2'.
 If